T-i-a-7/C-Exercises/README.md

 By making them public, I hope they can serve as a resource for others who are learning or practicing C programming.
 Whether you are a student, a self-learner, or someone looking to brush up on C, this archive aims to provide useful exercises for a wide range of programming topics.

-## Exercises Usage
+## 💻 Exercises Usage
 > [!IMPORTANT]
 > The `main` branch of this repository is intended as a personal archive of my exercises.
-Please do NOT modify this branch directly.
+Please do **NOT** modify this branch directly.
-> For more details, see the [Contributing and Feedback](#💬-contributing-and-feedback) section.
+> For more details, see the [Contributing and Feedback](#-contributing-and-feedback) section.

 To use the exercises in this repository, you can either explore and review my solutions or fork the repository and modify the exercises to practice on your own.